reactjs/react.dev/src/content/learn/importing-and-exporting-components.md

 When you write a _default_ import, you can put any name you want after `import`.
 For example, you could write `import Banana from './Button.js'` instead and it would still provide you with the same default export.
 In contrast, with named imports, the name has to match on both sides.
 That's why they are called _named_ imports!

-**People often use default exports if the file exports only one component, and use named exports if it exports multiple Components and values.** Regardless of which coding style you prefer, always give meaningful names to your Component functions and the files that contain them.
+**People often use default exports if the file exports only one Component, and use named exports if it exports multiple Components and values.** Regardless of which coding style you prefer, always give meaningful names to your Component functions and the files that contain them.
 Components without names, like `export default () => {}`, are discouraged because they make debugging harder.

 </DeepDive>

 ## Exporting and importing multiple Components from the same file {/*exporting-and-importing-multiple-components-from-the-same-file*/}

 What if you want to show just one `Profile` instead of a gallery?
-You can export the `Profile` component, too.
+You can export the `Profile` Component, too.
 But `Gallery.js` already has a *default* export, and you can't have _two_ default exports.
 You could create a new file with a default export, or you could add a *named* export for `Profile`. **A file can only have one default export, but it can have numerous named exports!**

 <Note>